Safarveisi/ML_PLATFORM/README.md

 It will take some time to create the resources.

+> [!Note]
+> You can use other providers for terraform in order to create a Kubernetes cluster.
+In this case, you need to modify
+> `main.tf` or other files with `.tf` extension.
+You can visit [ionos-cloud](https://registry.terraform.io/providers/ionos-cloud/ionoscloud/latest/docs)
+> to learn more about this provider.
+If you choose another provider, you may not need
+> `helper/get_k8s_config.py` anymore.

 ### Setup the python virtual env
 In the project root directory, run